727800350/note/cs/cxx_topic/effective_modern_c++.md

 std::unique_ptr<const Widget> loadWidget(WidgetID id);
 ```
 If loadWidget is an expensive call, a reasonable optimization would be using a cache.
 For this caching factory function, a `std::unique_ptr` return type is not a good fit.
-Callers should certainly receive smart pointers to cached objects, at callers should certainly determine the lifetime of those objects, but the cache needs a pointer to the objects, too.
+Callers should certainly receive smart pointers to cached objects, and callers should certainly determine the lifetime of those objects, but the cache needs a pointer to the objects, too.
 The cache's pointers need to be able to detect when they dangle, because when factory clients are finished using an object returned by the factory,
 that object will be destroyed, and the corresponding cache entry will dangle.
 The cached pointers should therefore be `std::weak_ptr`.